The Blacklist season 3: Production

 Hisham Tawfiq, who plays Red's body man, Dembe Zuma, was promoted to series regular beginning with Season 3.

-Potential spin-off
+Spin-off

 Episode 22 was written by Bokenkamp and Eisendrath and directed by Michael Dinner as a potential spin-off of the series.
-It aired on May 12, 2016.

-The spin-off was ordered titled The Blacklist: Redemption.
+That spin-off, titled The Blacklist: Redemption, was announced shortly after the airing of Episode 22, and was aired on NBC from February to April 2017 before it was cancelled with only 8 episodes due to low ratings.

 Reception

 The third season of The Blacklist received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reports a 93% approval rating based on 14 reviews, with an average score of 7.41/10.
+The review aggregator website Rotten Tomatoes reports a 93% approval score based on 14 reviews, with an average rating of 7.4/10.
 The consensus reads: "The Blacklist is back in top form with fresh dangers that put Red on the ropes while giving James Spader room to shine".